-Methicillin-resistant Staphylococcus aureus (MRSA) is considered one of the important hospital-acquired pathogens.
+Methicillin-resistant Staphylococcus aureus (MRSA) is considered to be one of the important hospital-acquired pathogens.
 MRSA is also commonly associated with hospital-acquired infections and mortality.
-Providing quantitative and precise detection of MRSA is essential for rapid diagnosis and subsequent effective disease management strategies.
+Quantitative and precise detection of MRSA is essential for rapid diagnosis and subsequent effective disease management strategies.
 We herein developed a highly specific method for rapid MRSA detection that combines surface-enhanced Raman spectroscopy (SERS) nanotags and polymerase chain reaction (PCR).
 SERS provided the sensitivity and spectral multiplexing capability while PCR provided the specificity required for the assay.
-The method was tested by simultaneous detection of two MRSA specific genes (mecA and femA) amplified from genomic DNA isolated from clinical specimens.
-Magnetic isolation and rapid duplex detection were used to obtain detectable signal down to 104 input copies within 80 min.
-This demonstrated the potential of the SERS-PCR based approach for accurate identification of MRSA at an early-diagnosis stage.
-This study also provides an alternative approach over existing methods for detecting clinical targets without compromising sensitivity and selectivity, and with minimal handling steps.
-We thus believe this approach will find a broad application in clinic application.
+The method was tested by the simultaneous detection of two MRSA specific genes (mecA and femA) amplified from genomic DNA isolated from clinical specimens.
+Magnetic isolation and rapid duplex detection were performed to obtain a detectable signal down to 104 input copies within 80 min.
+This demonstrated the potential of the SERS–PCR based approach for the accurate identification of MRSA at an early-diagnosis stage.
+This study also provides an alternative approach to the existing methods for detecting clinical targets without compromising sensitivity and selectivity, and with minimal handling steps.
+We thus believe that this approach will find a broad application in clinical applications.